appserver-io/appserver/_docs/aop.md

 ---

 [Aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) (AOP) is the concept of decoupling so-called *cross-cutting concerns*, a logic which is duplicated throughout the complete  codebase, and implement them at a central point.
-These cross-cutting concerns are logical patterns, which are needed in a manifold of places but mostly have a simple implementation.
-Examples would be security/authentication or logging.
+These cross-cutting concerns are logical patterns, which are needed in multiple places but mostly have a simple implementation.
+Examples are security/authentication or logging.

 Implementing logging at several places is either a huge duplication mess or results in dependencies to your logging infrastructure scattered all over your application.
-With AOP, logging is implemented once, and you can centrally (or at the actual place of usage) define where to use it.
+With AOP, logging is implemented once and you can centrally (or at the actual place of usage) define where to use it.
 This allows for easy reactions to changes within your infrastructure.

 AOP is more than a buzzword.
-Many of the PHP frameworks are supporting AOP for some years, in other languages like Java it is available for a long time.
+Many of the PHP frameworks have been supporting AOP for some years.
+In other languages, like Java, it has been available for a long time.
 Currently, there is neither a stable PECL extension nor is AOP part of the PHP core.
-For this reason, we implement our own AOP solution that is completely written in PHP and can be found [in this repository](https://github.com/appserver-io/doppelgaenger).
+For this reason, we implement our AOP solution that is completely written in PHP and can be found [in this repository](https://github.com/appserver-io/doppelgaenger).

-Besides AOP, this library also supports [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) and can be used separately from appserver.io as well.
+Besides AOP, this library also supports [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) and can be used separately from appserver.io.
 Within the application server's environment, this solution is enabled by default and can be used in every webapp from the first start.

 ## How it works

 AOP is often done using [`Proxy Classes`](https://en.wikipedia.org/wiki/Proxy_pattern) that wrap around actual classes and can be used to invoke code hooks on certain points in the program flow.
 Solutions injecting calls to a managing component which handles the execution of cross-cutting logic are also possible.

-At appserver.io, we have two things in mind: good performance and accessibility to the community.
+With appserver.io, we have two things in mind: good performance and accessibility for the community.
-To accommodate these concerns we implemented everything in PHP and tried to do as much work during bootstrapping as possible.
+To accommodate these concerns, we implemented everything in PHP and did as much work during bootstrapping as possible.

-This leaves us with the solution of building highly specialized proxy classes which get individually built for their respective AOP configuration.
+This leaves us with the solution of building highly specialized proxy classes, which get individually built for their respective AOP configuration.
-What this configuration is will be described further down, for now it is important to know that there are alternative classes which wrap around the original classes and executed cross-cutting logic.
+The configuration's details are described further down.
+For now it is important to know that there are alternative classes that wrap around the original classes and execute cross-cutting logic.

-We do not want to force a certain way in which objects are instantiated and we have to ensure that the proxy and the original implementation can be swapped externally but still without the use of any factory or entity manager which a programmer has to use.
+We do not want to force a certain way in which objects are instantiated.
+We have to ensure that the proxy and the original implementation can be swapped externally, without using a factory or entity manager.
 Therefore, we are working with the original definition of a structure (class, trait, or in another context interface).

-As we still want to switch between original and proxy we simply generate another implementation of the original class, let us call it `ExampleClass`, which contains method stubs which wrap around the original methods.
-As proxy generation is a very expensive thing we will store these new definitions in the file system for later re-use.
+As we still want to switch between original and proxy we simply generate another implementation of the original class, we call it `ExampleClass`.
+It contains method stubs that wrap around the original methods.
+As proxy generation is a very expensive thing, we will store these new definitions in the file system for later re-use.

-To make an example, every AOP usage for a class of the structure:
+To make an example, every AOP usage for a class of the following structure

 ```php
 <?php